-Some Beautycounter products contain a ton of ingredients, not all of which are natural (although all of which seem to be safe)–this balm is an exception.
-It contains a short list of ingredients–mostly organic–such as sunflower seed oil, beeswax, and shea butter.
+Unlike some Beautycounter products, this balm contains a short list of ingredients–mostly organic–such as sunflower seed oil, beeswax, and shea butter.
 It’s also garnered major praise from users!

-EMAB’s natural baby lotion smells super yummy (a combo of vanilla and sweet orange oil lend the lovely scent).
+Earth Mama’s Angel Baby lotion smells super yummy (a combo of vanilla and sweet orange oil).
 Shea butter again makes an appearance here, along with olive oil, aloe, and calendula.
-Other good stuff about this Good Stuff: like the other lotions listed here, it scores a 0 on Skin Deep, all the ingredients are organic, and a 4-ounce bottle costs around 10 bucks.
+Other good stuff about this Good Stuff: it scores a 0 on Skin Deep and all the ingredients are organic.